amogh7joshi/annotator/README.md

 # Annotator

 **Annotator** is a lightweight framework for constructing object detection annotations.
-It's built only using OpenCV, with no other third party libraries involved.
-It consists of a makeshift GUI with buttons corresponding to different labels, and a two-click annotation interface.
+It's built only using OpenCV, with no other third-party libraries involved.
+The primary frontend consists of a makeshift GUI with buttons corresponding to different labels and a two-click bounding-box creation interface, and the backend parses the annotations and places the bounding box coordinates into text files corresponding to the images.

 ## Installation